 Brescia is an ancient elegant city, inhabited since the Bronze Age.
 Its Roman and Lombard monuments have been declared a World Heritage Site by UNESCO.
-Besides, Brescia, city of the Mille Miglia race, together with Bergamo will be Capitals of Culture 2023 so let’s find out what to see in Brescia in one day.
+Besides, Brescia, city of the Mille Miglia race, together with Bergamo, is the Capital of Culture 2023, so let’s find out what to see in Brescia in one day.

 To visit Brescia and admire its architectural beauty, highlighted by tree-lined avenues and lush parks, you need more than one day but, by relying on this simple itinerary to do on foot, I assure you that you will be able to see a lot.
 So let’s start.

 What to see in Brescia, Italian capital of culture 2023

 As the city center of Brescia is almost all LTZ, I recommend you to leave your car in one of the four exchanger parking lots in the city and then reach the center by subway: Prealpino, Poliambulanza, Casazza and Sant’Eufemia Buffalora are the parking lots close to the metro stations, where the parking ticket is valid for bus/subway too so, when you collect your car, you will only pay for the trips you’ve made.

 Stepping out at the Vittoria station you will find yourself in the square with the same name.
 If you choose to arrive by car, there’s a big underground parking lot in the square.

 This Brescia itinerary starts in Piazza della Vittoria.
 Built in the late 1920s, is one of the main squares of the city, a large space surrounded by imposing buildings in the rationalist style, a significant example of the urban planning trends of the fascist regime.
 Of particular interest is the Torrione INA: the first Italian skyscraper and one of the first in Europe, and the red stone stage of Tolmezzo, where Mussolini gave the inaugural speech of the square in 1932.